How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 3. Determine the price range that will give you the best ROI

-Different influencers charge varying amounts for their work, so it’s a good idea to reach out to multiple people to get a feel for what you can expect to pay and what you’ll receive in return.
+Influencers charge varying amounts for their work, so it’s a good idea to look for multiple people to determine what you can expect to pay and receive in return.

 Influencer marketing is like all other forms of marketing in that you should aim to establish a good return on investment (ROI).
 In other words, for every dollar you spend on marketing, you should seek to receive at least a dollar in return.

-Spending more money on a campaign is acceptable, and indeed encouraged, if it means you’re going to achieve a higher ROI.
+Spending more money on a campaign is acceptable if you achieve a higher ROI.
 It’s all about weighing what you’ll pay versus what you’ll get.
 Once you’ve done that, deciding which influencer is best for you to work with becomes much more manageable.

 4. Understand your players

-Knowing your players helps you achieve the holy grail of marketing: reaching the right person in the right place with the right message at the right time.
-When working with influencers, you need to understand the players you’re trying to reach and the people the influencer caters to.
+Knowing your audience helps you achieve the holy grail of marketing: reaching the right person in the right place with the right message at the right time.
+When working with influencers, you must understand the players you’re trying to reach and the people the influencer caters to.

-Once you understand your players, you can start to think about which influencers they’re likely to follow and what kind of content they react well to.
-This will inform your outreach strategy and help you to further shortlist which influencers to reach out to.
+Once you understand your players, you can think about who they’re likely to follow and what content they react well to.
+This will inform your outreach strategy and help you shortlist which influencers to contact.

-Note that the group you want to reach out to may differ from your existing audience.
-For example, let’s say that your company markets predominantly to women but is trying to increase its market share among men.
+Note that the group you want to contact may differ from your audience.
+For example, let’s say your company markets predominantly to women but is trying to increase its market share among men.
 Instead of reaching out to influencers who cater to that existing audience of women, it may make more sense to work with one who’s followed mostly by men.
 This also comes back to understanding your goals.

 5. Determine the right kind of influencer

-The final step is to determine what kind of influencers you want to work with.
-This will be determined by the previous factors and also impacted by your budget.
-In other words, if cash is tight and you’re just dipping your toes in the water, it makes more sense to work with a smaller influencer than a larger one.
+The final step is determining what kind of influencers you want to work with.
+The previous factors will determine this and your budget.
+In other words, if cash is tight and you’re just dipping your toes in the water, working with a smaller influencer makes more sense than a larger one.

 Different people think about influencers in different ways, but here’s how we tend to break them down: